YolfTypo3/SavCharts/Documentation/Reference/DataTags/Index.rst

   Description
     Defines the data from the row of a query.

-    Attributes\:
+    Attributes:

-    - query (required)\: the query identifier.
+    - query (required): the query identifier.
-    - fields (required)\: the comma-separated list of fields to extract from the query row.
+    - fields (required): the comma-separated list of fields to extract from the query row.